Understanding Alzheimer’s Disease

 Lowering risk of Alzheimer’s disease

-You can change your lifestyle to lower your risk.
+Lifestyle changes can lower risk.
 Alzheimer’s disease is linked to heart and blood vessel health, for example.
-Scientists think damage to blood vessels that supply the brain may play a role.

 - Quit smoking.